-Your credit score is a 3-digit number that provides lenders, banks, and other creditors with an at-a-glance understanding of how likely you are to repay what you borrow.
-Lenders then use your score to determine whether they should offer you a loan or line of credit—and what interest rate you’ll have to pay.
+Your credit score provides lenders, banks, and other creditors with an at-a-glance understanding of how likely you are to repay what you borrow.
+Lenders use your score to determine whether they should offer you a loan or line of credit, and your interest rate.
 Because these two factors can have a big influence on your financial life, it’s important to know how credit scoring works.

 Here’s how credit scores are calculated and what you can do to improve yours.